What’s so great about LED lights in a planted tank?

 There are plenty of LED lights out there designed for planted tanks (and plenty that aren’t, but can be used if DIY is your thing see below!).
 Some of the higher-end models have 24 hour daytime/nighttime cycles.
 Low-end models will come with just an on/off switch.

-It’s possible to grow healthy, beautiful plants with lights at both ends of the price spectrum.
+It’s possible to grow healthy, beautiful plants (and even Coral) with lights at both ends of the price spectrum.
 Just be wary of LED lights included in startup tank kits–these LED lights often aren’t strong enough to successfully grow plants.